-Today, you can visit the oldest city in Romania and see historical monuments and ancient ruins in the Old Town.
-Plus, you can also visit the defunct grand casino, museums and beach resorts in both Constanta and Mamaia.
+When you spend one day in Constanta, you can see historical monuments and ancient ruins in the Old Town.
+Plus, you can visit the grand casino, interesting museums and beach resorts in both Constanta and Mamaia.

 Disclosure: This post may contain affiliate links.
 If you buy something through them, I will receive a small commission at no additional cost.
 Thank you for supporting this website.
 For more information, please read the disclosure for more info.

-- The best time to visit Constanta is between June and September when there is at least 10 hours of sunshine each day.
-But it can also be quite busy.
+However, I think the best time to go is between June and September when there is at least 10 hours of sunshine each day.
+But the city can be quite busy with locals visiting on the weekends and international travellers.

-- Plan your visit to Constanta city with the following festivals and events:
+Besides considering the weather, plan your visit to Constanta with these exciting festivals and events:

 - Neversea Music Festival (early July) – annual 4-day and 4-night event at Neversea Beach.